isomerpages/moe-serangoonsec/_academic-programmes/FSBB.md

 For more information on Full SBB, visit [www.moe.gov.sg/microsites/psle-fsbb](www.moe.gov.sg/microsites/psle-fsbb).

-For more information on how our school will be implementing Full SBB, you can contact us at [serangoon_ss@moe.edu.sg](serangoon_ss@moe.edu.sg).
+For more information on how our school will be implementing Full SBB, you can contact us at <a href = "mailto:serangoon_ss@moe.edu.sg">serangoon_ss@moe.edu.sg</a>.

 <hr>